 It is time for the Thrift Store Upcycle Challenge, and I made this DIY Chandelier Floor Lamp that I am in love with.
-This is a challenge where a group of 30 bloggers take an item from the thrift store and turn it into something useful and beautiful.

 This is the easiest project that I have done since we started this challenge.
 Usually, I take items from the Thrift Store and turn it into something completely different.